Thursday, August 22, 2013

 When I first began using Google AdSense on this website, roughly a year ago, I had Text ads only and Text & image ads selected as my ad types (mainly to experiment with the different types).
 I quickly saw that the Text & image ads displayed Flash based ads.
 I frequently bad-mouth Flash, and it would be hypocritical of me to continue to run Flash based ads, so I switched everything to Text ads only.

-However, sometime within the past couple of months, I noticed the Ad type drop down within Google AdSense no longer listed Text & image ads but now listed Text & display ads.
+However, sometime within the past couple of months, I noticed the Ad type dropdown menu within Google AdSense no longer listed Text & image ads but now listed Text & display ads.
 Ever since selecting this new option, I see animated ads that are no longer Flash based.

 This is a welcome change that I think most of the Internet will appreciate (seriously, Google around for it, people hate the Flash based ads).